Huifeng Umbrella Co.,Ltd.

 Umbrella-Fabric-Cutting-1

-There are many products that use textile in a good measure.
-One of such textile products is the umbrella.
-An umbrella can be simply defined as a canopy for protection against rain, snow or sunlight.
+Many products use textiles in good measure.
+One such textile product is the umbrella.
+An umbrella can be simply defined as a canopy for protection against rain, snow, or sunlight.

-The term umbrella has been derived from the Latin word umbra which means "shade".
-Umbrellas are generally hand-held portable devices rendering fashion statement in some societies and used as an accessory in some other societies.
+The term umbrella is derived from the Latin word umbra, which means “shade.”
+Umbrellas are generally hand-held portable devices that make fashion statements in some societies and are used as accessories in others.

-However, some of these can be big enough that can be fixed to patio tables or other outdoor furniture.
-They are the 'Parasols', the term which is synonymously used for umbrellas as well.
-Parasols can be bigger as well as smaller but they are primarily meant for protection only against the sun.
+However, some of these can be big enough to be fixed to patio tables or other outdoor furniture.
+They are the ‘Parasols’, a term that is also synonymous with umbrellas.
+Parasols can be bigger or smaller, but they are primarily meant for protection only against the sun.

 Umbrella fabricFabric Selection for Umbrellas

-Historically speaking, a variety of fabrics had been used for making umbrellas that included linen, cotton, leather, taffeta variety of silk, lace and the special fabric that was first made for umbrellas only- the Gloria.
+Historically speaking, umbrellas were made from various fabrics, including linen, cotton, leather, a taffeta variety of silk, lace, and the special fabric that was first made for umbrellas only—the Gloria.

-Gloria which means ' bright', is a plain weave of silk and wool, and silk and cotton.
-After that, rayon and acetate were widely used for making umbrellas.
-Nowadays, the fabric generally used is nylon taffeta with an acrylic coating on the underside and a scotch-guard type finish on the top.
+Gloria, which means ‘ bright’, is a plain weave of silk, wool, and cotton.
+Later, rayon and acetate were widely used for making umbrellas.
+Nowadays, the fabric generally used is nylon taffeta with an acrylic coating on the underside and a scotch-guard-type finish on the top.

-When using nylon taffeta, the fabric's coating and finish are generally done by the fabric suppliers.
-It's the prerogative of the umbrella manufacturers to select the fabric patterns and designs.
+When using nylon taffeta, the fabric’s coating and finish are generally done by the fabric suppliers.
+It’s the umbrella manufacturers’ prerogative to select the fabric patterns and designs.

 The Making of Umbrella

-Umbrella manufacturing is basically a hand-assembly process where various parts are joined to each other in a methodical manner.
-Apart from the canopy made of fabric, the other parts of the umbrella are Shaft, Ribs, Stretchers, Runner, and Handle.
-They can be made of wood, metal, plastic or any other such material.
+Umbrella manufacturing is a hand-assembly process where various parts are joined to each other methodically.
+Apart from the canopy made of fabric, the umbrella’s other parts are the shaft, ribs, stretchers, runners, and handle.
+They can be made of wood, metal, plastic, or any other such material.

 Umbrella ShaftShaft

 It is usually made of wood, steel, or aluminum.
-Sometimes Fiberglass and other plastics are used, which can commonly be seen in the larger golf umbrellas.
-When consisting of wood, shafts are made with the help of wood-shaping machines such as turning machines and lathes.
-Metal and plastic shafts are drawn or extruded for giving them the required shape.
+Sometimes, Fiberglass and other plastics are used, as can commonly be seen in larger golf umbrellas.
+When made of wood, shafts are made with the help of wood-shaping machines such as turning machines and lathes.
+Metal and plastic shafts are drawn or extruded to give them the required shape.

 Umbrella Ribs